mikee47/sming-skel/README.md

 # Sming project skeleton

+**This project is archived now**

+I am no longer maintaining it so if you need to change/extend/fix it you have to fork it.

 This repository has all the bits to make start of any [Sming](https://github.com/SmingHub/Sming) based project on Linux.
 To use it with [Visual Studio Code](https://code.visualstudio.com/) make sure you have both `ESP_HOME` and `SMING_HOME` environment variables set properly or VSCode C/C++ extension will not find included modules.
 After copying to your project environment uncomment relevant bits in `.gitignore` to make it tick.

 * VS Code [C/C++ extension](https://github.com/Microsoft/vscode-cpptools) integration